 This program looks at the causes and effects of obesity, as well as exploring nutritional approaches to weight loss.
 Topics of discussion include fad diets and the importance of nutritious foods at different ages.

 Disseminating knowledge about the importance of nutrition is a challenge when dealing with large populations.
 This course addresses the tools necessary to affect the overall health of a population through nutrition education.

 This course focuses on nutrition as it applies to athletes and those engaged in intense fitness regimens.
 Topics of discussion include the safe application of nutritional supplements, game-day meals and the importance of meal plans in athletic training.

 According to the ADA, certification as a dietician requires a bachelor's degree and completion of an accredited 6- to 12-month internship program (www.eatright.org).
-Dietician certificate programs are not adequate for entry-level careers in dietetics, but can augment the skills of doctors, personal trainers and others.
+In May 2014, dieticians and nutritionists earned a median salary of $56,950 (www.bls.gov).

 State permit requirements vary, but most demand that registered dieticians earn a certain number of continuing education units (CEU) to maintain their credentials.
 Additionally, those CEUs must be from a state-approved program.
 Most states accept programs endorsed by the Commission on Dietetic Registration (CDR) or the Accreditation Council for Education in Nutrition and Dietetics (ACEND); but, students should always confirm before enrolling.